mesosphere-backup/weave-guide/README.md

 weave status

-2. INITIALIZE WEAVE
+##2.
+INITIALIZE WEAVE ON LAST DC/OS MASTER

 Now that #1 has been accomplished on each DC/OS master node, it's time to initialize weave.
 On the last master run this command:

 weave prime

-3. INSTALL ON EACH DC/OS AGENT NODE
+##3.
+INSTALL ON EACH DC/OS AGENT NODE

 curl -f -o /etc/systemd/system/weave-master.service -O https://raw.githubusercontent.com/mesosphere/weave-guide/master/weave-agent.service